 JOHN RICE First Nations Elder Knowledge Keeper, Orillia, Canada John Rice is a Ojibwa and a 3rd Degree member of the Three Fires Midewiwin Society.
 He has made it a life passion to study the "Mlikaans" Teachings which are about the whole development of the human before, during and after life.
 John is a Storyteller, Big Drum Carrier, Ceremonilist, Singer and Dancer who brings a unique perspective on "place" to place-based talent development and systems change.
+Guest speakers may be subject to change.

 PROGRAM REQUIREMENTS